belgianmobility/nextmoov-smop-autocomplete-transit/README.md

 ## Modules

-After providing the GTFS zip files (see Importer hereafter), you can simply issue `docker-compose up`.
-The system will index all GTFS stops data in ElasticSearch and start the API.
+You need to provide the static GTFS files (See [General > launching-the-modules](https://github.com/nextmoov/nextmoov-smop-general/blob/master/README.md#launching-the-modules) for more information).

 ### ElasticSearch

 ### Importer

-See [General > data-sources](https://github.com/nextmoov/nextmoov-smop-general#data-sources) for information where to acquire the needed data.

-You need to place GTFS zip files in the `tmp` directory aside the `docker-compose.yml` from your favorite operators (naming convention `xxx-gtfs.zip`).
+The importer will index all GTFS stops data in ElasticSearch.

 ### API